zhou-chenxi/LogConcaveDESM/README.md

 # Log-Concave Density Estimation Using the Score Matching Loss Function

-`LogConcaveDESM` is an package to compute and visualize the (penalized) log-concave score matching density estimate.
+`LogConcaveDESM` is a package to compute and visualize the (penalized) log-concave score matching density estimate.
 It also contains functions to plot the first and second derivatives of the log-density estimate.
 Furthermore, functions to compute various distances between two